rufilboss/100DaysOfDevOps/Day 41 -Real-Time Apache Log Analysis using Amazon Kinesis and Amazon Elasticsearch Service/day41.md

 * Go to [**here**](https://us-west-2.console.aws.amazon.com/firehose) --> Create Delivery Stream

 * Give your Delivery stream some name and keep all the options as default

+##### To see all the Lambda blueprints for Kinesis Data Firehose, with examples in Python and Node.js

+* Sign in to the AWS Management Console and open the AWS Lambda console at [**link**](https://console.aws.amazon.com/lambda/).
+* Choose to Create function, and then choose Blueprints.
+* Search for the keyword “kinesis-firehose-apachelog-to-json-python" to find the Kinesis Data Firehose Lambda Blueprints